WRVW: WRVW (107.5 The River)

 On February 15, 1996, at 3 p.m., air personality Gator Harrison was joined in the studio by pop artist Lisa Loeb, and the station changed its branding to "107.5 The River", and its format to hot adult contemporary.
 A few days later, the callsign changed to WRVW.
 Over the next few years, however, the station's format gradually returned to Top 40.
 The station, to this day, still promotes itself as "The River".
 After a series of ownership changes, WRVW was acquired by Clear Channel Communications (now iHeartMedia).
 The station's long-time flagship show was Woody and Jim in the Morning, hosted by Woody Wood and Jim Chandler, who previously worked together at stations in Albany, New York, and San Diego, before departing the station in May 2023.
-The staff had been remarkably consistent through the Rich Davis era but changed after his departure.
-Rich Davis, who joined from WZEE in Madison in 2000, was the operations manager/program director until late 2011.
+Their co-hosts Ricki Sanchez and Zac Woodward took over mornings on 107.5 The River.
+Kevin Manno was later added to the show, which was officially branded as Ricki, Zac, and Manno in the Morning.
+The show quickly became a staple of Nashville morning radio with authentic conversation, caller intensive topics, and interactive games.